awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

    1. In the **Connect to Target** dialog box, choose **OK**\.

 1. If you provided the correct secret key, the target shows a status of **Connected**\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/ConfigureChap_50.png)<a name="ConfiguringiSCSIClientInitiatorCHAPLinux"></a>

 **To configure mutual CHAP on a Red Hat Linux client**

-In this procedure, you configure CHAP in the Linux iSCSI initiator using the same keys that you used to configure CHAP for the volume on the AWS Storage Gateway console\.
+In this procedure, you configure CHAP in the Linux iSCSI initiator using the same keys that you used to configure CHAP for the volume on the Storage Gateway console\.

 1. Ensure that the iSCSI daemon is running and that you have already connected to a target\.
 If you have not completed these two tasks, see [Connecting to a Microsoft Windows Client](GettingStarted-create-tape-gateway.md#iscsi-vtl-windows)\.